 Jay studied psychology at Yale University, where he graduated cum laude with distinction in the major.
-His senior thesis in psychology was published in The Journal of Social Issues, and the magazine articles he wrote as an undergrad are still taught in Yale’s journalism classes.
+His senior thesis in psychology was published in The Journal of Social Issues, and the magazine articles he wrote as an undergrad are still taught in Yale’s nonfiction writing classes.

-Most recently, Jay served as Senior Editor at Psychology Today, where he covered personality, happiness, behavioral economics, love and relationships, attraction and sex, celebrity, choice, and decision making, writing and editing many of the magazine’s highest-selling cover stories.
+Most recently, Jay served as Senior Editor at Psychology Today, where he covered personality, happiness, behavioral economics, love and relationships, attraction and sex, celebrity, and decision making, writing and editing several of the magazine’s highest-selling cover stories.

-As an interviewer, Jay has spoken to Tim Roth, Tony Robbins, Willem Dafoe, Valerie Plame, Deborah Tannen, Mary Higgins Clark, Spike Lee, and many others.
-Jay also conducted George Carlin’s last interview—which Carlin called the “most complete interview” he’d ever done.
+As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, Tony Robbins, Eugene Mirman, Kristen Schaal, Mary Higgins Clark, Valerie Plame, Deborah Tannen, Bob Mankoff, Will Shortz, Greg Giraldo, Paula Scher, Todd Hanson, and many others.
+Jay also conducted George Carlin’s last interview—which George Carlin called the “most complete interview” of his life.

-Jay has taught creative writing at Columbia University and leads regular classes through the New York Writers’ Intensive.
+Jay has taught creative writing at Columbia University, and leads regular classes in writing and storytelling through the New York Writers’ Intensive.
 He’s also the winner of The Moth, a live stage storytelling competition based in New York City, and his story “My Father’s Love” appears on The Moth Radio Hour and NPR.